Olympia, Washington: History

-Over two days, December 24–26, 1854, Governor Isaac I. Stevens negotiated the Treaty of Medicine Creek with the representatives of the Nisqually, Puyallup, Squawksin, Steh'Chass, Noo-Seh-Chatl, Squi-Aitl, T'Peeksin, Sah-Heh-Wa-Mish, and S'Hotl-Ma-Mish tribes.
+Over two days, December 24–26, 1854, Governor Stevens negotiated the Treaty of Medicine Creek with the representatives of the Nisqually, Puyallup, Squawksin, Steh'Chass, Noo-Seh-Chatl, Squi-Aitl, T'Peeksin, Sah-Heh-Wa-Mish, and S'Hotl-Ma-Mish tribes.
 Stevens's treaty included the preservation of Indigenous fishing, hunting, gathering and other rights.
 It also included a section which, at least as interpreted by United States officials, required the Native American signatories to move to one of three reservations.
 Doing so would effectively force the Nisqually people to cede their prime farming and living space.
+An additional agreement between the state, city, and indigenous groups, known as the Treaty of Olympia or as the Quinault Treaty, was completed during 1855.
 One of the leaders of the Nisqually, Chief Leschi, outraged, refused to give up ownership of this land and instead fought for his people's right to their territory, sparking the beginning of the Puget Sound War.
-The war ended with Leschi's execution.
+The war ended with Leschi's capture in 1856; he was executed two years later.

-In 1896, Olympia became the home of the Olympia Brewing Company, which brewed Olympia Beer until 2003.
+Olympia was incorporated as a town on January 28, 1859, and as a city in 1882.

 The 1949 Olympia earthquake damaged many historic buildings beyond repair, and they were demolished.
 Parts of the city also suffered damage from earthquakes in 1965 and 2001.

 Interstate 5 was built through the south side of the city in the late 1950s as a replacement for earlier highways that traveled through downtown Olympia.
-The freeway was originally planned to cut through the city, but was moved further out to save costs.
+The freeway was originally planned to cut through the city, but was moved farther out to save costs.
 It opened to traffic on December 12, 1958, and was later expanded in 1991.

-Geography and climate
+Geography

+Olympia is located in Thurston County at the southern end of Puget Sound on Budd Inlet, where the Deschutes River estuary enters the Sound.
+The river was dammed in 1951 to create Capitol Lake; in late 2022 the state government approved the dam's removal to restore the estuary at an unspecified date.

+The city is 47 mi southwest of Seattle, the most populous city in Washington, and 100 mi north of Portland, Oregon.
+The cities of Lacey and Tumwater border Olympia.